linkerd/linkerd/linkerd/docs/namer.md

 /$/io.buoyant.porthostPfx/<prefix>/<host>:<port>/etc
 ```

-Rewrites a name of the form "host:ip" as a path with ip followed by host.
+Rewrites a name of the form "host:port" as a path with the port followed by the host.
 Does
 not support IPv6 host IPs (because IPv6 notation doesn't work in Paths as-is
 due to bracket characters).